wdanilo/haskell-logger/README.md

 It is possible to extend the logging framework in any way you want.
 All the functionality you have seen above are just simple logger transformers and you can modify them in a ton of ways or create custom ones.

-### Custom prioritiy levels
+### Custom priority levels

-Defining a custom priority levels is as easy as creating a new datatype that derives the `Enum` and start using it.
-The default prorities are defined as:
+Defining a custom priority level is as easy as creating a new datatype that derives the `Enum` and start using it.
+The default priorities are defined as:

 ```haskell
 data Level = Debug     -- ^ Debug Logs